 Starting from the Portfolio or Home screen, click the 'Add Project' button to begin creating your project, and give your project a name.

 You will be prompted to input the projects name and status.
 It is important to enter the status accurately as projects marked as 'Active' will begin being applied to your project month totals and billing.

 After completing the basic project details, Rabbet provides multiple options for creating the budget.
 The budget forms the foundation of a new project in Rabbet, so this is a critical step in getting your project onboarded.

-You may choose to upload a version of your budget by using a Rabbet template or custom template, or you may manually create your budget in Rabbet with our Budget Builder or by copying a budget from a previous project.
+You can upload your budget by imputing it in the Rabbet template, or you can manually create your budget in Rabbet with our Budget Builder, or by copying a budget from a previous project.
 This article addresses the 'Upload Your Budget' option only.